stangls/DucKtypes/README.md

 ===

 Static duck-typing for Kotlin.<br />
-Filling the gap of Kotlin ducktyping without risking runtime-errors.
+Filling the gap of Kotlin ducktyping without risking runtime-errors.<br />
+Sometimes also known as "structural typing".

 How to use it
 ---